 Offer Benefits That Support the Whole Person

-In addition to offering employee benefits which support work-life balance, allowing employees to adjust their schedules, work from home when needed is another way that employers can support the whole person.
+In addition to offering employee benefits that support work-life balance, allowing employees to adjust their schedules, work from home when needed is another way that employers can support the whole person.
 Flexitime is generally regarded as one of the most universally appreciated benefits.

 Find Out by Removing Guesswork

-Using Benify’s Global Intelligence Dashboard, HR professionals can access a wealth of data and gain powerful insights into their employees.
+Using Benify’s Global Dashboard, HR professionals can access a wealth of data and gain powerful insights into their employees.